 How often do you roast?

 We roast multiple days per week, and we aim to pack and ship or deliver most coffee either on the same day or the next day.
 We do not roast or ship on the weekends.
-All of our coffee is roasted in house.

 What is the best way to brew my coffee?